serengil/deepface/README.md

 pip install deepface
 ```

 Then you will be able to import the library and use its functionalities.
+You need to download weight of about 512MB when you are using this library for the first time.

 ```python
 from deepface import DeepFace